horlahlekhon/AutoScout24ListingReport/README.md

 ### AutoScout24ListingReport

-This Uses a couple of csv files to generate a report which is available in tabular html format and JSON format
+This Uses a couple of csv files to generate a report which is available in tabular html format and JSON format. the initial csv files can be put in a directory and the absolute path to the directory be set as env "REPORT_DIR".

 ##### Milestones